muratk3n/thirdwave/en/README.md

 ---

-Noone seems to like Bruce Reed over on the left corner known as an austerity guy.
+Noone seems to like Bruce Reed over on the left corner, dude is known as an austerity guy.

 ---